Qyuzet/java-symmetric-cryptographic-ameca/README.md

 ### Structure

 The database is structured to store encrypted messages along with the corresponding encryption keys and original plaintext.
-This design facilitates easy retrieval and management of encrypted data.
+This design facilitates easy retrieval and management of encrypted data..

 ## Table Design